swampcamel/vpba/readme.md

 #### User Stories

-_As a failing business owner, I want a big red button that will allow me to not change anything about myself, my offering or my day-to-day processes and will also increase my monthly revenue by over 50%._
+As a failing business owner, I want a big red button that will allow me to not change anything about myself, my offering or my day-to-day processes and will also increase my monthly revenue by over 50%.

-_As a fledgling business owner, I want solutions and optimizations that allow me to run and manage my business effectively with the least possible amount of management._
+As a fledgling business owner, I want solutions and optimizations that allow me to run and manage my business effectively with the least possible amount of management.

-_As an established but struggling business owner, I want a solution that will bring my company in line with today's technological standards as my next effort to increase sales._
+As an established but struggling business owner, I want a solution that will bring my company in line with today's technological standards as my next effort to increase sales.

-_As a freelance videographer, I want to learn more about how I turn my passion into an effective business model so that I can create some real equity._
+As a freelance videographer, I want to learn more about how I turn my passion into an effective business model so that I can create some real equity.

+#### Competitive Evaluation

+https://wooshii.com/ - Dashboard for Video Project Management and network for contracting labor.
+Around 13,000 accounts.

+Wooshii targets the user's frustration with having too many tools and channels to manage effectively.
+They provide a project dashboard for handling all aspects of the development process and they provide a network of various types of talent for needs related to running a video production company.
+The idea is that the people you hire on the network will collaborate with you through their dashboard.

+Their offering highlights the following benefits:

+ - The ability to take on a larger amount of projects (10 times the amount you normally do) through the increase of productivity that the app provides.

+ - The network allows your company to offer services your team doesn't cover in house.

+ - The cloud services allow you to deliver content to clients overnight, anywhere in the world.

+ - The platform gives you a strategy that gives you greater control over the development process.

+ The rest of the site gives just a little more information than the home page on Product Tour and provides the pricing table on another page.
+The rest of the site is the platform behind a login.

+ They've opted to not load the site with content to make the product the feature for the url.
+Content and styling are basic.
+The product will sell itself.

 ## Setup/Installation Requirements
 - To view, first go to https://github.com/swampcamel/vpba.